 Need any help?

-If you have a Blackboard or Turnitin query, or need to contact the TEL Team, please log a ticket on the IT Self Service Portal or email firstname.lastname@example.org with full details.
+If you have a Blackboard or Turnitin query, or would like to contact the TEL team, please log a ticket on the DTS Self Service Portal or email email@example.com with full details.
 This will ensure your query is addressed by an appropriate person as promptly as possible.